-The Pharmaceutical Affairs Law Article 66(2) stipulates that such material will be construed as corresponding to Article 66(1), which prohibits exaggerated advertisements to advertise, describe or circulate articles that might lead to a misunderstanding that physicians or other health professionals have guaranteed the indications and effects or properties/performance of the drug, quasidrug, cosmetic or medical device.
-Therefore, it is possible that the inclusion of endorsements by healthcare professionals in promotional materials may lead to violation of the Pharmaceutical Affairs Law, if such advertisement is deemed an exaggerated advertisement.
-Additionally, The Standards for Fair Advertising Practices states that, in principle, pharmaceutical companies must not advertise using healthcare professionals to specify and recommend certain medicines and provide instructions on how to use them.
+The Pharmaceutical Affairs Act Article 66(2) stipulates that such material will be construed as corresponding to Article 66(1), which prohibits exaggerated advertisements to advertise, describe or circulate articles that might lead to a misunderstanding that physicians or other health professionals have guaranteed the indications and effects or properties/performance of the medicinal products.
+Therefore, it is possible that the inclusion of endorsements by healthcare professionals in promotional materials may lead to violation of the Pharmaceutical Affairs Act, if such advertisement is deemed an exaggerated advertisement.
+Additionally, the Standards for Fair Advertising Practices states that, in principle, pharmaceutical companies must not advertise using healthcare professionals to specify and recommend certain medicines or provide instructions on how to use them.